NK Celje: Stadium

-For most of its early years, the club played at the Glazija Stadium, but obtained the Skalna Klet after merging with ŽŠD Celje in 1967.
-Glazija was demolished in 1983 and the club moved permanently to Skalna Klet.
-Since the stadium was in poor condition and could not meet UEFA stadium regulations, the club officials decided to build a new stadium and in 2003 the main stand of the new Arena Petrol stadium was built.
+For most of its early years, the club played at the Glazija Stadium, and also acquired the Skalna Klet after merging with ŽŠD Celje in 1967.
+As the Glazija Stadium was demolished in the early 1980s, the club permanently moved to the Skalna Klet.
+However, the stadium was in poor condition and could not meet UEFA stadium regulations, so the club's officials decided to build a new stadium.
+In 2003, the main stand of the new Arena Petrol was built.
 The capacity at the time was 3,600 covered seats.
-After 2003, three new separate stands were built and when the last one opened in 2008, the stadium was completed.
-The current capacity of the stadium is 13,059 seats from which around 50% are covered.
+After 2003, three new separate stands were built, and when the last one opened in 2008, the stadium was completed.
+The current capacity of the stadium is 13,059 seats, of which around 50% are covered.
 In July 2017, the stadium was renamed to Stadion Z'dežele.